AmpersandJS/ampersand-registry/README.md

 window.registry = new Registry();

 // then whenever we're defining models for our application
-// if we're using ampersand-model or it's lower level cousin
+// if we're using ampersand-model (or its lower level cousin
-// ampersand-state we can store that model in the registry
+// ampersand-state) we can store that model in the registry
 // in the initialize method

 var MyModel = Model.extend({